 In this article, our California criminal defense attorneys discuss California Vehicle Code 12951 CVC, which makes it a crime to fail to present a driver’s license.2

-The legal definition of failure to show a driver’s license
+What is the legal definition of “failure to show a driver’s license” in California?

 There are two ways to violate this section.

 The first, set forth in Vehicle Code 12951(a), is to drive a motor vehicle on a highway without the valid driver’s license issued to you in your possession.3